 Your pet should always be in the back seat, secured by a crate or harness.
 This is to prevent your dog from being injured if the airbag deploys or if the car stops suddenly.

 Manitoba’s Highway Traffic Act stipulates that it’s illegal to drive if the driver’s control of the vehicle is obstructed by any person or thing in the vehicle (section 182(1)a).
 One dog owner found this out the hard way when he was pulled over and fined because a police officer noticed a Shih Tzu sitting on the owner’s lap while he was driving and decided that this could’ve interfered with the owner’s steering.

 Familiarize yourself with the laws in your province or territory.
-Secure your furry friend as best as possible and limit distractions to ensure the safety of you and your kanine.
+Secure your furry friend as best as possible and limit distractions to ensure you and your kanine’s safety.

 The Globe and Mail published a helpful article with many of the following practical tips for driving safely with your pet: